 5. Shepherding their child’s heart toward a full relationship with God through faith in the Lord Jesus Christ and the gospel by God’s Sovereign grace.

-At Berean, the “baby dedication” is special time at the end of a worship service in which parents recognize that their child is a gift from God and publicly affirm their commitment to fulfill God’s expectations.
+At Berean, the “baby dedication” is a special time at the end of a worship service in which parents recognize that their child is a gift from God and publicly affirm their commitment to fulfill God’s expectations.
 In essence, each parent who participates enters into a covenant with God and the body of Christ to do what they have been called to do as parents.
 As such, those who are not truly committed to doing what God expects, by His grace, should not present themselves before the church for a baby dedication.
 Although photos are often taken during this public proclamation of a commitment to the Lord, it is much more than a photo op; it is a solemn commitment to obey the Lord as parents.

 What if I am not a church member?